Artifacts and Schemas

 Defined by schemas/veritas-graph.schema.json.

-The graph contract covers:
+The Repo Map graph contract covers:

 defaultResolutionnonSliceableInvariantsresolverPrecedence- optional